 Cusco, the gateway to Machu Picchu hikes in Peru but also home to Spanish schools, a market, the planetarium, chilled out cafes, nice eateries but with over 100 hostels in Cusco how do you choose?
-Here’s our best Cusco hostels guide from the party magnet to shut eye central, dorms to private rooms.
+Here are our best Cusco hostels guide from the party magnet to shut-eye central, dorms to private rooms.
 Why trust us?
 We stayed in Peru’s small city feel, Cusco for a month; hopping about hostels in between hikes and homestays.

 I love Cusco’s Kokopelli hostel.
 If you are looking for an electric vibe in the touristy area then this is The One.
 Kokopelli is a chain of hostels, they also offer accommodation in Lima, Paracas and Mancora (both Paracas and Mancora have swimming pools) so we were keen to try one out.